-It’s difficult to know what to bring to your first college dorm room.
+It’s difficult to know what to bring to your first college dorm room or apartment.
 Every university has different dorms, rules and dimensions — outfitting your college dorm can be overwhelming.
 How do you know what to buy?

 Luckily for you, we crafted the perfect dorm checklist so you don’t have to.
 Our budget-friendly list includes every item you’ll ever need, grouped into helpful categories.

 Plus, we listed a few of our favorite brands and recommendations.
 (You can also check out our dorm decorating guide for tons of fun, creative ideas to add personality to your room.)

 College Dorm Checklist